Data Taggants: Dataset Ownership Verification via Harmless Targeted Data Poisoning: Experiments

-We first compare the effectiveness of data taggants to two baselines.
+To measure the effectiveness of gradient matching to craft data taggants and force Bob's model to learn the keys, we compare it with two baselines to achieve the same goal.
 First, \textbf{``naive canary''}, where copies of the private keys are added into the training set.
-This serves as a topline in terms of detection performance, but it is not viable as tracing mechanism since it is not stealth at all.
+This serves as a topline in terms of detection performance, but is not viable as DOV mechanism due to its lack of stealthiness.
 Second, \textbf{``transparency''}, where we linearly interpolate between the keys and images of the signing set with a weight $\gamma=0.2$, $x'=\gamma x^{(key)} + (1 - \gamma) x$.
 This value for $\gamma$ was chosen by visual inspection, as a small value for which the key is still visible.
 In this comparison, we use DeIT-small models with the three-augment (3A) data augmentation \citep{touvron2022deit} for Alice and Bob, with three different budgets $B$, $0.1\%$, $0.01\%$ and $0.001\%$.

-The results are given in Table \ref{tab:3a_baselines_small} (more results can be found in Table~\ref{tab:3a_baselines_app} in Appendix).
-First, we observe that all methods have roughly the same validation acuracy as a model trained on clean data (differences within noise).
-In particular, this suggests that our taggants do not negatively impact model performances at these budget levels.
+The results are given in Table \ref{tab:3a_baselines_small} (more results in Table~\ref{tab:3a_baselines_app} in Appendix).
+First, we observe that all methods have roughly the same validation accuracy as a model trained on clean data (differences within error).
+In particular, this suggests that data taggants do not negatively impact model performances at these budget levels.
 In terms of detection, Naive canary works best as expected, with perfect key top-10 accuracy for $B\geq 0.01\%$.
 While Transparency works better than data taggants for smaller budgets, data taggants has much higher top-10 accuracy for $B=0.1\%$ ($87.5\%$ \emph{vs} $55.0\%$).
-In addition, the PSNR (signal to noise ratio) is lower for transparency, which suggests that with a budget as small as $0.1\%$, data taggants already dominate the transparency baseline in this experimental setting, and are able to detect dishonest models with very high confidence ($\log_{10}p=-59.6$).
+In addition, the PSNR (signal to noise ratio) is lower for transparency, which suggests that with a budget as small as $0.1\%$, data taggants already dominate the transparency baseline in this experimental setting, and can detect dishonest models with very high confidence ($\log_{10}p=-59.6$).

-We perform an additional comparison with another baseline where test data points are used as keys rather than random patterns, which is similar to repurposing a data poisoning attack to dataset ownership verification.
+We perform an additional comparison with another baseline where test data points are used as keys rather than random patterns, which is similar to repurposing a data poisoning attack for DOV.
 Table~\ref{tab:3a_baselines_witches} shows the results.
 With comparable PSNR, using random keys leads to much better detection accuracy and confidence for $B=0.1\%$ than using test data, justifying our design choice.